francabrera/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/002-Creating_superpositions.rst

 =======================

 Up to this point, our system has behaved like a classical bit.
-To go beyond classical bit behavior, we must explore what it means to make a superposition.
+To go beyond classical behavior, we must explore what it means to make a superposition.
 The operation for generating a superposition is the Hadamard gate, :math:`H`.
 In the Composer, this is the blue gate labeled :math:`H`.